CodedSketch: A Coding Scheme for Distributed Computation of Approximated Matrix Multiplication: The Proposed Scheme

 \item \textit{\textbf{Step 2}}.
 To reduce the dimension of this product, the count-sketch method is used.
-Assume we construct three count-sketches for $\hat{\mathbf{A}}(x)$ .
-Let us assume that the sketch polynomials of the rows of $\hat{\mathbf{A}}(x)$ are described as:
+Assume we construct three count-sketches for $\hat{\mathbf{A}}(x)$.
+Let us assume that the sketch polynomials of the row-blocks of $\hat{\mathbf{A}}(x)$ are described as: